Nosipho09/Portoflio-Website-/README.md

 # Usage
 You can scroll through and read more about myself.
-You can click on the project and see how they work.
+You can click on the projects games to see how they work.

 ## Credits